maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

                                    +----GtkWindow
                                          +----HildonWindow
                                                +----HildonStackableWindow

-.. _HildonWindow.implemented-interfaces:

 Implemented Interfaces
 ======================

 HildonWindow implements :class:`AtkImplementorIface` and :class:`GtkBuildable` .

-.. _HildonWindow.properties:

 Properties
 ==========

 ::

     is-topmost               bool              : Read
     markup                   str                : Read / Write

-.. _HildonWindow.style-properties:

 Style Properties
 ================

 ::

     borders                  GtkBorder*            : Read
     toolbar-borders          GtkBorder*            : Read

-.. _HildonWindow.signals:

 Signals
 =======

 ::

     clipboard-operation                            : Run First

-.. _HildonWindow.description:

 Description
 ===========

 :class:`HildonWindow` is a GTK widget which represents a top-level window in the Hildon framework.
 It is derived from :class:`GtkWindow` and provides additional commodities specific to the Hildon framework.

 :class:`HildonWindow` s can have a menu attached, which is toggled with a hardware key or by tapping on the window frame.
-This menu can be either a :class:`GtkMenu` or a :class:`HildonAppMenu` (set with `hildon_window_set_main_menu() <hildon-window-set-main-menu>`_ and `hildon_window_set_app_menu() <hildon-window-set-app-menu>`_ respectively).
+This menu can be either a :class:`GtkMenu` or a :class:`HildonAppMenu` (set with :meth:`HildonWindow.set_main_menu` and :meth:`HildonWindow.set_app_menu` respectively).
 Only one type of menu can be used at the same time.
 In Hildon 2.2, :class:`HildonAppMenu` is the recommended menu to use.

 Similarly, a :class:`HildonWindow` can have several toolbars attached.
 These can be added with `hildon_window_add_toolbar() <hildon-window-add-toolbar>`_ .
 In addition to those, a :class:`HildonWindow` can also have a :class:`HildonEditToolbar` .
 To add it to the window use `hildon_window_set_edit_toolbar() <hildon-window-set-edit-toolbar>`_ .